forseti-security/terraform-google-forseti/README.md

 ### Service Account
 In order to execute this module you must have a Service Account with the following roles assigned.
 There is a helpful setup script documented below which can automatically create this account for you.

-**Organization Roles**:
+**IAM Roles**:
+On the organization:
 - roles/resourcemanager.organizationAdmin

-**Project Roles** on the Forseti install project:
+On the Forseti project:
-- roles/compute.instanceAdmin
-- roles/compute.networkViewer
-- roles/compute.securityAdmin
-- roles/deploymentmanager.editor
-- roles/iam.serviceAccountAdmin
-- roles/iam.serviceAccountUser
-- roles/serviceusage.serviceUsageAdmin
-- roles/storage.admin
+- roles/owner

 ### GSuite Admin
 To use the IAM exploration functionality of Forseti, you will need a Super Admin on the Google Admin console.
 This admin's email must be passed in the `gsuite_admin_email` variable.